 Although we have focused on locating dormant, unclaimed Israeli estate, real estate, property and land thus far, there are many other types of abandoned and dormant assets in Israel that can be classified as “unclaimed assets.”
-Examples include bank accounts, pension funds, provident funds, education funds, life insurance policies, executive insurance policies, dormant bank accounts, various savings plans, dividends and stocks, to name a few.
+Examples include bank accounts, shares, pension funds, provident funds, education funds, life insurance policies, executive insurance policies, dormant bank accounts, various savings plans, dividends and stocks, to name a few.
 These funds can be held and/or managed by financial institutions, insurance companies, pension funds, hospitals, clinics, corporations, government agencies and Israeli government corporations.

 Locating Israeli Banks and Institutions